wonjames/data-engineer-24/README.md

 status_id,customer_id,postdate,status,start_date
 2259134,1670321,"2019-10-31 16:01:06",FREEZE,"2019-11-01 00:00:00"
 ```
-Means that the customer `1670321` requested their membership to be frozen starting 2019-11-01.
-The request was put in on 2019-10-31.
+Means that the customer `1670321` requested their membership to be frozen starting `2019-11-01` (this would be their membership end date).
+The request was put in on `2019-10-31`.

 Some additional context that will be useful:

 - `customer_type`
-    - "GUEST" = not a member
+    - "GUEST" = not a member/no membership
     - "MEMBER" = holds an active membership
-    - "PUNCH CARD" = not a member, uses a multi-visit pass
+    - "PUNCH CARD" = not a member/no membership, uses a multi-visit pass

 - `current_status`
     - "OK" = neutral status; if `customer_type` is "MEMBER" then active member
-    - "FROZEN" = membership has ended (a "freeze" or pause has started)
+    - "FROZEN" = membership has ended and a "freeze" or pause has started
-    - "TERMINATED" = membership has ended (cancelled or expired)
+    - "TERMINATED" = membership has ended through cancellation or expiration

 - `membership_form_of_payment`
     - "NONE" = free OR does not have a membership
-    - "PREPAID" = non-recurring membership that expires on the `membership_end_date` (when frozen set the `end_reason` to "freeze")
+    - "PREPAID" = non-recurring membership that expires on the `membership_end_date`; these memberships end in expiration
-    - "BILLME" = recurring membership (when terminated set the `end_reason` to "cancel")
+    - "BILLME" = recurring membership; these memberships end in cancellation or a freeze

-As previously mentioned, it's acceptable and expected that you may not finish this exercise in the time alloted.
+As previously mentioned, it's acceptable and expected that you may not finish this exercise in the time allotted.
 You should submit whatever code you've completed in the time allotted; with this in mind, it is best if you submit a script that may be non-functioning but still outlines the general structure of how you would answer the question.
 In line comments and a paragraph explaining your approach are also encouraged.
 If you have any questions on how to interpret the dataset, you may email austin.wu@boulderingproject.com.